 To further its explorations into space, NASA developed a heat-resistant metal material called nickel-titanium in 1959.
-While this material was developed with the intention of being used on rockets and space shuttles, the metal also turned out to be ideal for creating thin wires that could be manipulated and shaped easily.
+While this material was developed with the intention of being used on rockets and space shuttles, the metal braces also turned out to be ideal for creating thin wires that could be manipulated and shaped easily.
 When orthodontists learned of the new development, they were quick to apply it to modern braces.

 Over Four Million Americans Are Currently Wearing Braces

 Many people feel insecure about wearing braces since they are visible and will alter the look of their smile for a period of time.
 However, you are far from being alone if you start orthodontic treatment.
-According to the American Association of Orthodontics, about four million people currently have braes.
+According to the American Association of Orthodontics, about four million people currently have braces.